cainwatson/issue_tracker/CONTRIBUTING.md

   - The GraphQL API is located at: [/graphql](http://localhost:3000/graphql)
   - A GUI for the API is located at: [/graphql-playground](http://localhost:3000/graphql-playground)

-  _Tip: All changes to the code are hot-reloaded, so you don't need to restart the server every time you make a change._
+  _Tip: All changes to the code are hot-reloaded, so you won't need to restart the server every time you make a change._

 - And run the tests from the `test/` directory by running: